 - PNGs – tend to be larger than JPEGs because they contain more information.
 The file format uses lossless data compression which means images won’t lose quality when compressed.

-Use PNGs for images with a transparent background, screenshots and circular visuals.
+Use PNGs for images with a transparent background, text overlays, screenshots and circular visuals.

 - GIF is a bitmap image format for animations which uses a lossless data compression to reduce file sizes.
 Optimizing GIFs isn’t included in this tutorial.

-After experimenting, I found using an editor followed by another compression tool works best for image file sizes bigger than 100 KB.
+After experimenting, I found using an editor followed by another compression tool works best for images with original file sizes bigger than 100 KB.

 - ImageOptim – a free image compression tool for JPEG files.
 Only available for Apple computers.